Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yordan Alvarez and the Houston Astros hit the field on Saturday at Minute Maid Park against Jon Gray, who is starting for the Texas Rangers.
-First pitch is at 7:10 PM ET.
+Framber Valdez will start for the Houston Astros on Sunday at Minute Maid Park against Adolis Garcia and the Texas Rangers.
+First pitch is at 7:08 PM ET in this final game of a three-game series.

-The Astros are the favorite in this one, at -175, while the underdog Rangers have +145 odds to win.
-The total is 8 runs for the game.
+The favored Astros have -200 moneyline odds against the underdog Rangers, who are listed at +165.
+The over/under for the matchup has been set at 7.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.